Pick a research topic

 As you read through a list of search results, take note of any new terms that are relevant to your topic.
 Search using these new terms.

-However, OMNI doesn't search everything that the library owns or subscribes to so you will still need to search other databases (see below) to find everything that you need.
+However, Omni doesn't search everything that the library owns or subscribes to so you will still need to search other databases (see below) to find everything that you need.

 Search Strategies for Database Searching